 Reading and literacy in the UK

-Through World Book Night and the thousands of volunteers, we are sharing the value of reading in communities by delivering brilliant books directly into the hands of those who might never otherwise engage with books and reading.
+Through World Book Night and volunteering, we are sharing the value of reading in communities by delivering brilliant books directly into the hands of those who might never otherwise engage with books and reading.

 We aim to change attitudes to reading by: